-1. The importation of explosives is governed by the Explosives Act and Regulations administered by the Department of Energy, Mines and Resources.
+The importation of explosives is governed by the Explosives Act and Regulations administered by the Department of Natural Resources.
 The legal definition of explosives includes blasting explosives, detonators, propellants, sporting and industrial cartridges, and all types of fireworks and pyrotechnic devices.
 Before an explosive may be imported it must be declared an authorized explosive by the Chief Inspector of Explosives appointed under the Explosives Act.
 The process of authorizing an explosive consists of the manufacturer submitting data on the nature and composition of the explosive and on its packaging and markings.
 Samples are usually required for laboratory examination.
+A standard testing fee of \$175.00 for fireworks or ammunition and \$500.00 for blasting explosives and accessories apply.
 The criteria for authorization are based on the safety characteristics of the explosive substances or articles during handling, storage, transport and use, and to confirm that the classification is in conformity with the recommendations of the Committee of Experts on the Transport of Dangerous Goods as adopted by the Economic and Social Council (ECOSOC) of the United Nations.

-- 2. Once an explosive is authorized any person may import it into Canada provided he has the proper storage facilities for the type and quantity of explosives in question.
+- 2. Once an explosive is authorized, any person may import it into Canada provided he has the proper storage facilities for the type and quantity of explosives in question.
 Two kinds of importation permits are issued; a general permit issued for a specific quantity in one shipment, and an annual permit issued for unlimited shipments during a twelve month period.
-In addition, special permits may be issued for explosives required for chemical analysis, scientific research, field testing and fireworks competitions or other special purposes. - The system applies to explosives from all countries. - 4.
+In addition, special permits may be issued for explosives required for chemical analysis, scientific research, field testing and fireworks competitions or other special purposes. - 3.
+The system applies to explosives from all countries. - 4.
 The system is intended only to ensure that the same degree of safety exists with imported explosives as with those of domestic manufacture.
 There is no intent whatsoever to restrict quantity or value of the explosives imported. - 5.
 The Explosives Act, R.S., c.
-E-17 and the Explosives Regulations, C.P.C., c.
+E-17 amended by 1993 c.32 and the Explosives Regulations, C.P.C., c.
 599 as amended.
 The system is a statutory requirement which does not convey any administrative discretion and would require legislative approval to be abolished.